The Marvel Cinematic Universe could do no wrong in its glory days.

 Now?
 There’s a problem in MCU-ville.

-Consider the numbers in play:
+Consider the numbers in play from recent years:

 Disney’s Thor: Love and Thunder is having a great fall, with a -68% drop for a second weekend that’s $46M.
 While the Taika Waititi-directed movie improved beyond its high $130M estimates last weekend into the $144M range, it’s clear those sour audience exits of a B+ CinemaScore and 3 1/2 stars are taking their toll.